patrickswijgman/ridder/README.md

 Load assets asynchronously with `loadTexture`, `loadSprite`, `loadFont` and `loadSound`.

+You can even create your own textures with code using `loadRenderTexture`!
+See an example [here](https://stackblitz.com/edit/ridder-example-render-texture?file=src%2Fmain.ts)

 #### Components for your entities

 - Texture `texture`
 - Sprite `sprite`
-  - Sub region of a texture for more efficient rendering
+  - Sub region of a texture for more efficient rendering and drawing options such as a pivot point (center of rotation)
 - Text `text`
   - Render text using a font file
 - Physics `body`